 criminal justice officials use every day in protecting the citizens

 of Washington State.
-The bureau oversees seven divisions, including
+The bureau oversees six divisions, including

 Communications, Electronic Services, Human Resources,